-State: Count ies/Area Treated: Treatn nent Dates: Total Acres Treated: Treatn nent Type (circle appropriate): Aerial Application and/or Ground Application Guidelines for Managing Pest U.S. Environmental Protection followed.
+State: Count ies/Area Treated: Treatr nent Dates: Total Acres Treated: Treatr nent Type (circle appropriate): Aerial Application and/or Ground Application Guidelines for Managing Pest U.S. Environmental Protection followed.
 Current pesticide labels and m staff.
-Collected and shipped sample Gulfport, Mississippi for analy Documented complaints and o regarding program activities for Documented any accidents, sa pesticide storage and loading so Weather conditions were mon determine if rainfall or surface assessments (EAs) and or to treatments. e development of environmental Policy Act (asultations with US Fister to any treatments, and S-operated pesticide stericide Spills was followed and Agency and State appropriate and formulate soft neat and formulate systems. other correspondence in the interested part of the interested part of the interested part of the systems. itored and recorded be a water runoff occurred systems.
-Event and spring the systems and spring the interested part of the systems.
-Even the interested part of the systems and spring the systems and spring the systems and spring the system or by download the systems are systems.
-Findings of ronmental contents (NEPA).
-She wildlift dimplement orage areas.
-Wed at APHI proved labelets (MSDS) and pesticide including visites and staked spills, and affore, during the ded GPS flight and turn-on a ded GPS flight. ompliance documents, as fe Service and/or National ted all protection measures as The PPQ Treatment Manual, S locations.
-Is for all pesticides were strictly were available to program to the CPHST laboratory in sits and telephone calls eholders.
-Ind leaks in aircraft systems or and after applications to and cut-offs were monitored and eght data overlaid onto a map.
-Progra m Director/SPHD/Environmen tal Monitor Signature Date
+Collected and shipped sample Service, National Science Lab Documented complaints and o regarding program activities f Documented any accidents, sa pesticide storage and loading Weather conditions were mon determine if rainfall or surface Assessments (EAs) and or to treatments. e development of envi ronmental Policy Act (insultations with US Fis r to any treatments, and S-operated pesticide sta- icide Spills was follow in Agency and State ap naterial safety data she s of neat and formulate oratory for analysis. other correspondence i from the interested part afety violations, pestici systems. itored and recorded be e water runoff occurred is.
+Flight paths and spr rvation or by download Findings of ronmental c (NEPA). sh & Wildlif d implemen orage areas. /ed at APHI proved labe ets (MSDS) ed pesticide ncluding vis ies and stak de spills, an efore, during 1. ay turn-on a ded GPS flig F No Significant Impact ompliance documents, as fe Service and/or National ted all protection measures as The PPQ Treatment Manual, S locations.
+Is for all pesticides were strictl were available to program to the Agricultural Marketing sits and telephone calls eholders.
+Id leaks in aircraft systems or g, and after applications to and cut-offs were monitored an ght data overlaid onto a map.

+Program Director/SPHD/Environmental Monitor Signature